Arkansas State Flag

 History of the Arkansas Flag

 Arkansas is a Southeastern state that shares borders with Louisiana, Texas, Oklahoma, Missouri, Mississippi, and Tennessee.
-The capital city is called Little Rock and is the most populated city in the state.
-The name Little Rock is derived from "La Petite Roche" which is a rock formation along the river.
+The capital city and most populated city is Little Rock, whose name is derived from "La Petite Roche" which is a rock formation along the river.
 The name Arkansas is derived from the word "Arkansa" which described one of the early tribes in the area called the Quapaws.
 Arkansas translates as "Southwind."
-Arkansas is one of the few states that has had many nicknames which include, the "Bear State," the "Toothpick State," the "Wonder State," the "Land of Opportunity" and the "Natural State."
-It was referred to as the Bear State due to the high population of Louisiana black bears in the first half of the 19th century.

 Following the Louisiana Purchase in 1803, Arkansas became a separate territory in 1819 and achieved statehood in 1836.